bitethebullett/bitethebullett/README.md

 bio/yap page you dont have to read it all to interact

-hi im bullet/kin names/whatever you want to call me i dont really care . he/him only unless we are close (they/them is fine if you default to it without thinking ik i do)
+hi im bullet/kin names/whatever you want to call me i dont really care

 i have like a million interests and my main ones change all the time but rn im mostly into literature in general and minecraft

-im not very energetic or great at talking to people and might come off as "dry" or disinterested sorry . im homeschooled and kinda taught myself to write please dont correct my spelling errors unless you actually cant understand me
+im not very energetic or great at talking to people and might come off as "dry" or disinterested sorry . im homeschooled and kinda taught myself to write so please dont correct my spelling errors unless you actually cant understand me

 c+h is fine unless im with a friend . im offtab or semi afk a lot so whisper me if im not replying . i like messing with colors and often use filters to edit my ponies so my style might vary a lot . dont copy me